Établissement

 The sequence obtained has the following remarkable property: it never contains two consecutive identical blocks, for example 1232 1232.
 We can try a proof by the absurd, but it's a bit long because you have to study several cases.
 I propose to do this with another substitution, which has the same property: 1 -> 12; 2 -> 34; 3 -> 14; 4 -> 32.

 Construct other sequences with other substitutions.
-For example, can we make the following sequences the following sequences?
+For example, can we make the following sequences?

 0110100110010110100101100110100110010110…